akashmalvi/Akash_Malvi_Koach_Tasks/README.md

 **TASK 2:**

+**If already executed Task 1**

+1. Download the "TASK-2" file from the repository to the created folder in desktop
+2.

+**If not executed Task 1**

 1. open command propmt
 2. Install python :
     run:
          > pip install python

-3. Create a folder with any name in desktop
+3. Create a folder with name "tasks" in desktop
 4. Download the "TASK-2" file from the repository to the created folder
 5. Go to the created folder
 5. Create virtual environment :